Retirement and Medicare

 You have thirty days after the end of the month in which you retire to apply for retiree benefits through Bethany Benefit Service.
 If you were enrolled in Bethany Benefit Service immediately before you retired and your spouse is still working, you may also choose to join your spouse’s employee health insurance plan and enroll in retiree benefits within thirty days of your spouse’s retirement.

 Please visit our Benefits and Rates page for an outline of our benefits offered.
+As a retiree, you are eligible for all benefits listed except life and long-term disability.

 When you enroll in retiree benefits, your benefits package will only change slightly.

-- If you are 65 or older and worked for an institution that employed twenty or more employees and your medical coverage had not previously changed, you must apply for Medicare B and your medical coverage will change to a supplemental plan to Medicare.
+- If you are 65 or older and worked for an institution that employed twenty or more employees and your medical coverage had not previously changed, you must apply for Medicare B and your medical coverage will change to a secondary plan to Medicare.

 - If you find a Medicare supplement policy that fits your lifestyle better, you may enroll in dental and vision benefits separate from medical and prescription (beginning January 1, 2014).